-He welcomes us into His presence, which is a theme throughout in the Bible, from the Garden of Eden to the tabernacle in the desert (Exodus 13:21-22), from the Temple in Jerusalem (1 Kings 8:10-11) to the New Jerusalem coming down from heaven (Revelation 22:1-3).
+He welcomes us into His presence, a theme throughout in the Bible, from the Garden of Eden to the tabernacle in the desert (Exodus 13:21-22), from the Temple in Jerusalem (1 Kings 8:10-11) to the New Jerusalem coming down from heaven (Revelation 22:1-3).
 God’s presence is an amazing gift to His people.

-Lord, help us fulfill Your design for us in worship.
+May we pray, Lord, help us fulfill Your design for us in worship.
 Grant us eyes to see Your awesome beauty and amazing works.
 Help us respond to Your presence in our lives with joyful praise and not neglect our glad duty to honor You as we ought.
 Be glorified in us today.
 Amen.